FOLDING NAPKINS THE FUN AND EASY WAY

 Animated Napkin Folds by Grog™

-New Website: This new website provides step-by-step animations of forty well known patterns that will grace any dinner table for banquet, wedding, feast or even supper in your own home.
-Keyboard control of each animation makes the individual steps easy to follow - just pause, make the fold, and continue.
+New Website: Enjoy the best step-by-step animations of forty well known patterns that will grace any dinner table for banquet, wedding, feast or even supper in your own home.
+Keyboard contro makes the steps easy to follow - just pause, make the fold, and continue.